Cell divisions imprint long lasting elastic strain fields in epithelial tissues: The fruit fly wing epithelium is a 2D linear elastic sheet

-are related to the bulk and shear elastic constants, and bulk and shear viscosities $\overline{K}, 2K, \overline{\eta}, \text{ and } 2\eta$, respectively (see SI).
-To extract $\tau_1$ and $\tau_2$ from experimental data, as described in SI and shown in SI Fig.~1.
-We find that the two relaxation timescales are very similar, although they vary between experiments, see Table 1.
-It is at the moment unclear whether the difference between the relaxation timescales in two experiments stems from variability of elastic constants or viscosity, or some other factor.
-While this will be an important open question to resolve in future, further investigation of relaxation timescale variability is beyond the scope of this work.
+are related to the bulk and shear elastic constants, and bulk and shear viscosities $\overline{K}, 2K, \overline{\eta}, \text{ and } 2\eta$, respectively (see SI I.B.(ii)).
+We extract $\tau_1$ and $\tau_2$ from experimental data, see Methods, SI, and SI Fig.~13.
+We find that the two relaxation timescales are very similar: $\tau_1= 11\pm 1 s$ and $\tau_2= 12\pm 1 s$, where intervals of uncertainty correspond to the uncertainty of the fit, see Methods.

+As mentioned above, the Experiment 1 presented here was selected based on our ability to segment and track cells in a radius of $40~\mu m$ surrounding the laser ablation, which was not possible for most of the other experiments.
+Here, we highlight that in Experiment 2, the angular and radial pattern of the strain field are consistent with that of an elastic sheet with viscous dissipation on times comparable to the relaxation timescales $\tau_1$ and $\tau_2$ extracted above, as reported in the SI Fig. 13.
+Interestingly, on longer times radial profile of strain departs from $r^{-2}$ and continues to evolve throughout the experiment.
+Similar additional motion is observed even in the Experiment 1 reported above, but only after about $2~\rm{min}$, see SI Fig. 11.
+This suggests that additional dynamics are due to a wound-healing response in the tissue and understanding this behavior would require a dedicated experimental exploration in the future.

-So far, our detailed analysis of the strain in the fly wing epithelium in response to the laser ablation shows that the tissue behaves as a two-dimensional viscoelastic solid.
-With this knowledge in hand, we can now infer force dipoles generated by cell divisions, and thereby study their mechanics, by simply observing the dynamics of the surrounding tissue strain caused by the division, without the need to directly perturb the tissue.
+In summary, our detailed analysis of the strain in the fly wing epithelium in response to the laser ablation shows that the tissue behaves as a two-dimensional viscoelastic solid.
+These results suggest that we can now infer force dipoles generated by cell divisions, and thereby study their mechanics, by simply observing the dynamics of the surrounding tissue strain caused by the division, without the need to directly perturb the tissue.